Weak ferroelectric charge transfer in layer-asymmetric bilayers of 2D semiconductors: DFT calculations of interlayer charge transfer in semiconductor bilayers

-In the lower panel of Fig. \ref{fig:pots}, we compare the results for the first bilayer of the double-bilayer supercell with two methods from a supercell containing a single bilayer.
+In the left-hand lower panel of Fig. 2 , we compare the results for the first bilayer of the double-bilayer supercell with two methods from a supercell containing a single bilayer.
 To more easily see the effects of interlayer charge transfer, we subtract the potentials of isolated monolayers from the bilayer potentials.
 In a supercell with only one bilayer, the periodicity in the out-of-plane direction is broken, and there is a mismatch between the vacuum potentials at the supercell boundary.
-The numerical result of this in the DFT calculation is an artificial displacement field experienced across the slab, as can be seen in the red line in Fig. \ref{fig:pots}.
+The numerical result of this in the DFT calculation is an artificial displacement field experienced across the slab, as can be seen in the red line in Fig. 2.
 The difference between the single- and double-bilayer supercells is greatest in the vacuum regions, as the effect of the artificial field is partially suppressed by the dielectric response within the WSe$_2$ bilayer itself.

 We also show a further set of results for a single supercell, but with the well-known dipole correction applied\cite{Dipole_1, Dipole_2}.
 This adds a background sawtooth potential at each electronic self-consistency step of the calculation, with its size calculated from the electric dipole moment of the bilayer.
-As can be seen from the agreement between the black and blue lines in Fig. \ref{fig:pots}, this is a very good approximation to the truly periodic double-bilayer.
-In Table \ref{tab_fit_splitting}, we show a few key energies from the band structures resulting from the various supercell methods.
+As can be seen from the agreement between the black and blue lines in Fig. 2, this is a very good approximation to the truly periodic double-bilayer, while computationally much cheaper, being a supercell of half the size.
+In Table 1, we show a few key energies from the band structures resulting from the various supercell methods.
 While the single- and double-bilayer supercell methods give slightly different results, the application of a dipole correction to the single-bilayer supercell returns the values to good agreement with those for the double-bilayer supercell.